Patient Information on Psychoanalytic Therapy / Psychodynamic Psychotherapy

 Appointments are offered based on current openings, respecting the unique timing and readiness for each individual's work.
 You're welcome to contact Bita, and together, we can work out what may be troubling you.

-In psychoanalytic treatment payment is linked to the concept of value, suffering one unconsciously causes themselves in life (Jouissance), avoidance, guilt and a broader relationship with enjoyment and prohibitions.The treatment brings the patient into contact with their own unconscious desire, and payment acts as a symbolic recognition of the cost to pay for one's desire, and its significance, which necessitates putting one's being into work.
+In psychoanalysis, payment is linked to the concept of value, suffering one unconsciously causes themselves in life (Jouissance), avoidance, guilt and a broader relationship with enjoyment and prohibitions.The treatment brings the patient into contact with their own unconscious desire, and payment acts as a symbolic recognition of the cost to pay for one's desire, and its significance, which necessitates putting one's being into work.
 It encourages the patient to take their treatment seriously and to engage in the work of analysis.

 How will my private information be handled, and how should I reach you for inquiries?